Discover how starting family therapy can support your own journey toward a happier, more fulfilling life.

 Look for a confirmation email in your inbox shortly.
 We'll help find you a provider and guide you through everything you should know about starting care at Thriveworks.

-Clients can supplement their time in family therapy with homework exercises that reinforce boundaries and effective communication.
+Clients can supplement their time in family therapy with the consistent application of the interventions, tools, and techniques they've learned.

-To prepare for their first family therapy session, an individual can expect to express openness and validation to support the family system as a whole.
+To prepare for their first family therapy session, an individual can think about what they are hoping to achieve.

 Family therapy helps families resolve conflicts and strengthen their relationships.
 It is led by qualified mental health professionals like psychologists, licensed professional counselors (LPCs), and licensed clinical social workers (LCSWs) who have extensive training in family dynamics and group communication.